0xPwny/Apkatshu/README.md

 - add more regex to get more mails
 - .smali for APKTOOL , and .java for JADX
 - hide JADX stderr
+- Modify Extractshu.py to support python3
+- indentation errors
+- add more regex for ip address extraction

 ## Special thanks @chmodxx , @b1337k , @ubernoob for their support